openstack/debtcollector/README.rst

 Debtcollector
 =============

-A collection of python patterns that help you collect your technical debt in a non-destructive manner (following deprecation patterns and strategies and so-on).
+A collection of Python patterns that help you collect your technical debt in a non-destructive manner (following deprecation patterns and strategies and so-on).